USEPA/CMAQ/DOCS/Users_Guide/Tutorials/CMAQ_UG_tutorial_chemicalmechanism.md

 ```
 A page indicating all changes in the commit will be displayed.
 Enter a description at the top and close the page using :x and Enter.

-### 8. Push the changes to your Github respository.
+### 3.8 Push the changes to your Github respository.
-Make sure you don't push the changes to the USEPA CMAQ Github!
+Make sure you do not push the changes to the USEPA CMAQ Github!

 To push your changes from your newchem branch to your Github repository:
 ```